 Entrepreneurship, for many, is a viable alternative to employment, especially in contexts where employment opportunities are few and wages and incomes low.
-The World Bank estimates that Micro, Small and Medium Enterprises (SMEs) contribute approximately 51.5 percent of GDP in high income countries-but only 15.6 percent in low income countries.
-The smaller "informal" micro-enterprise sector accounts for an average of 47.2 percent of GDP in low income countries, but just 13 percent in high income countries.^{1,2} Interestingly, higher income regions generate more SMEs per 1000 people than do lower income regions (Figure 1).3
+Higher income regions generate more Small and Medium Enterprises (SMEs) per 1000 people than do lower income regions (Figure 1),1 which contribute approximately 51.5 percent of GDP in those regions, compared to 15.6 percent in low income countries.
+In low income countries, the "informal" micro-enterprise sector is more dominant, and accounts for an average of 47.2 percent of GDP, while in high-income countries it contributes just 13 percent of GDP. ^{2,3}

-Figure 1 Micro, Small and Medium Enterprises per 1,000 people by region Source: MSME Country Indicators 2014
+Figure 1.
+Micro, Small and Medium Enterprises per 1,000 people by region.

-The imperative to earn and to generate an income propels many men and women into entrepreneurship in the developing world, where opportunities in the formal labor market are limited, and where working for oneself, or setting up micro and small enterprises, is often the only viable livelihood option.
+The imperative to generate an income propels many men and women into entrepreneurship in the developing world, where opportunities in the formal labor market are limited and where working for oneself, or setting up micro and small enterprises, is often the only viable livelihood option.
 It is not surprising, therefore, that the majority of these enterprises in the developing world are informal4 and that owners, managers and workers labor without pensions, social protection and the rights afforded those in the formal economy.
-These challenges notwithstanding, micro and small enterprises sustain households and families and inject critical resources in local economies worldwide.
+These challenges notwithstanding, micro and small enterprises sustain households and families and inject critical resources into local economies worldwide.

-Female entrepreneurs play an important role in the entrepreneurial ecosystem, but still lag behind men.
-Globally, in 2016, an estimated 163 million women were starting or running new businesses in 74 countries.
-Yet data5 on business start-ups or early stage entrepreneurial activity for 2015-2018, reveal that men consistently make up the majority of those in the 16-64 age group engaging in start-up activities.
+Female entrepreneurs play an important role in the entrepreneurial ecosystem but still lag behind men.
+In 2016, an estimated 163 million women globally were starting or running new businesses in 74 countries.
+Yet data5 on business start-ups or early stage entrepreneurial activity for 2015-2018 reveal that men consistently make up the majority of those in the 16-64 age group engaging in start-up activities.
 Indeed, women's entrepreneurship activity rates are greater than men's in only a small number of countries around the world, including Madagascar, Philippines, Vietnam and Panama (Figure 3), highlighting how hard it is to be successful as a female entrepreneur in most contexts.

 Figure 2.
-Percentage of the population aged 18-64 who see opportunities to start a business in the area where they live.
+Percentage of the population aged 18-64 who see opportunities to start a firm or business in the area where they live.